CsillaVamos/csillavamos/projects/deer_corridor.md

 layout: page
 title: Most Optimal Deer Movement Corridor in the Renkums Beekdal
 ---
-*Made for the course Advanced Geo-information Science for Earth and Environment (GRS-33306), Wageningen University and Research*
+*Made for the course Geo-information Tools, Wageningen University and Research*

 # Most Optimal Deer Movement Corridor in the Renkums Beekdal